stolostron/rhacm-docs/console/console.md

 ## Overview

-Reorganize your dashboard **(IS THIS STILL A FEATURE?)**.
+Reorganize your dashboard.
 You can personalize your view of the Overview dashboard by reorganizing the resource overview cards.
 You can view the following information about your clusters:

 * Name of the cloud service with the number of clusters
 * Cluster compliance